Contact the estate

 Ageing potential

-Our white Sancerre "Les Monts Damnés" reaches its full potential 12 to 24 months after harvesting and will give you pleasure throughout its ageing period, which can vary from 5 to 10 years depending on the vintage and storage conditions.
+Our Sancerre Blanc “Les Monts Damnés” reaches its peak 12 to 24 months after harvest and will provide enjoyment throughout its ageing, which can range from 4 to 10 years depending on the vintage and storage conditions.

 Download the data sheet